vectorgrp/sil-kit/docs/demos/demos.rst

        |Monitor|

        # Node 0:
-       |DemoDir|/SilKitDemoFlexRay ./SilKit-Demos/FlexRay/DemoFlexRay.silkit.yaml Node0
+       |DemoDir|/SilKitDemoFlexrayNode0

        # Node 1:
-       |DemoDir|/SilKitDemoFlexRay ./SilKit-Demos/FlexRay/DemoFlexRay.silkit.yaml Node1
+       |DemoDir|/SilKitDemoFlexrayNode1

        # System Controller:
        |SystemController| Node0 Node1 NetworkSimulator
 Notes
-    * Starting the FlexRay cycle takes quite some time, which is accurately modeled by the SIL Kit Network Simulator.
+    * The FlexRay demo requires the usage of the SIL Kit Network Simulator and virtual time synchronization.
-    * It takes somewhat between 50 and 100 ms until the first FlexRay messages are transmitted.
+    * It takes about 65ms (virtual time) until the starting the FlexRay cycle has started and the first FlexRay messages are transmitted.

 .. _sec:pubsub-demo: